solrac97gr/go-jwt-auth/README.md

 - CI: [Github Actions 🐙](https://docs.github.com/en/actions)

 ## Endpoints
+You can also check in the route /swagger/index.html after run the project 🤩

 | Name     | Path             | Method | Description       | Request        | Response |
 |----------|------------------|--------|-------------------|----------------|----------|